DestroyCom/datavisualisation-Projet-Final/README.md

 ## DISCLAIMER
 - ***FR*** : Ce site a été réalisé à des fins pédagogiques dans le cadre du cursus Bachelor Web de l’école HETIC.
 Les contenus et données présentés n'ont pas fait l'objet d'une demande de droit d'utilisation.
 Ce site ne sera en aucun cas exploité à des fins commerciales
-- ***EN*** : This website has been created for educational purposes in the context of the Web Developer course at the HETIC school.
-The contents and data presented have not been the subject of a request for right of use.
+- ***EN*** : This website has been created for educational purposes in the context of the Web Developer Bachelor at the HETIC school.
+The contents and datas presented have not been the subject of a request for right of use.
 This site will not be used for commercial purposes.

 # Contact
 |  Who                      | Mail 	| LinkedIn  | GitHub | Portfolio|